19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.

 Notably, the Drow have significant rites and pilgrimages that followers undergo that directly reference several demons.
-They are known as the antagonists, as rather than outright worshipping them, the rites serve to illuminate Nyx's divine power to protect the Drow people from their enemies.
+They are known as the Antagonists.
+The Drow do not worship them, the rites serve to illuminate Nyx's divine power to protect the Drow from their enemies.

 ### Orcish Pantheon